 There was a lot of negative sentiment toward online businesses with the still recent Dotcom bear market when we first considered investing in them or starting our own.
 This reeked of opportunity yet it felt very intimidating, especially since I am not naturally tech oriented.

-I decided to start learning about online business and began a financial education website for women after hiring a student to build the website.
+I decided to start learning how to build an online financial coaching business for women after hiring a student to build the website.
 Several interesting opportunities gradually came from this but what I learned was as valuable as anything.

 Larry was trading professionally in the European market, followed by traveling a lot while doing option consulting for businesses at the time.
 He was also trading options successfully himself on the side.